-QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is protected.
+QUALIT QUALITY AREA 2: CHILDREN'S HEALTH AND SAFETY 2.2 Safety Each child is protected.
 2.2.1 Supervision At all times, reasonable precautions and adequate supervision ensure children are protected from harm and hazard.
 2.2.2 Incident and emergency management Plans to effectively manage incidents and emergencies are developed in consultation with relevant authorities, practiced and implemented.
-QUALITY AREA 7: GOVERNANCE AND LEADERSHIP 7.1.2 Management Systems nt Systems are in place to manage risk and enable the effective management and operation of a quality service.
-7.1.3 Roles and responsibilities Roles and responsibilities are clearly defined, and understood, and support effective decision-making and operation of the service.
+QUALIT QUALITY AREA 7: GOVERNANCE AND LEADERSHIP 7.1.2 Management Systems Systems are in place to manage risk and enable the effective management and operation of a quality service.
+7.1.3 Roles and responsibilities are clearly defined, and understood, and support effective decision-making and operation of the service.

-EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 12(d) Meaning of a serious incident- any emergency for which emergency services attended 97 Emergency and evacuation procedures 98 Telephone or other communication equipment 99 Children leaving the education and care service premises 136 First aid qualifications 168 Education and Care Services must have policies and procedures
+EDUCATION AND CARE SERVICES NATIONAL REGULATIONS 12(d) Meaning of a serious incident- any emergency for which emergency services attended 97 Emergency and evacuation procedures 98 Telephone or other communication equipment

+99 Children leaving the education and care service premises 136 First aid qualifications 168 Education and Care Services must have policies and procedures 170 Policies and procedures are to be followed 171 Policies and procedures to be kept available